theirongolddev/gitlab-insights/docs/architecture.md

 ## Implementation Patterns (Agent Consistency Rules)

 **CRITICAL: These patterns ensure multiple AI agents write compatible code.
 All agents MUST follow these conventions exactly.**

+### Quality-First Development Principle

+**Core Expectation:** Proactive quality assurance over compliance

+**What This Means:**
+1. **Surface Concerns Proactively** - If you identify issues in documentation, code, architecture, or patterns, ALERT the user immediately.
+Don't silently proceed.
+2. **Challenge When Appropriate** - If requirements seem incomplete, inconsistent, or problematic, raise concerns and propose alternatives.
+3. **Quality Over Speed** - Top-quality results matter more than fast completion.
+Take time to do it right.
+4. **Document Gaps** - If you notice missing documentation, incomplete patterns, or unclear standards, call them out explicitly.
+5. **Don't Just Comply** - Following instructions exactly is baseline; thoughtful critique and improvement suggestions are valued.

+**Examples:**
+- ✅ GOOD: "I noticed the UX spec defines 30 colors but only 6 are implemented in globals.css.
+This will cause developers to hardcode values.
+Should I complete the design token system?"
+- ❌ BAD: Silently hardcoding `text-[#9DAA5F]` because you saw it in existing code.

+- ✅ GOOD: "This component uses raw `<button>` but we have a Button wrapper.
+This creates inconsistency.
+Should I refactor?"
+- ❌ BAD: Copying the raw `<button>` pattern without questioning it.

+- ✅ GOOD: "The story says 'add authentication' but doesn't specify token refresh logic.
+Should we handle OAuth token expiration?"
+- ❌ BAD: Implementing basic auth without considering token lifecycle.

+**When in Doubt:**
+- Ask clarifying questions
+- Propose solutions with trade-offs
+- Document assumptions explicitly
+- Escalate architectural concerns

+**What Makes BMad Happy:**
+- Being alerted to quality issues before they compound
+- Thoughtful analysis of requirements and patterns
+- Proactive identification of gaps or inconsistencies
+- Honest assessment of implementation quality

+**What Doesn't:**
+- Silently following broken patterns
+- Marking tasks complete when quality is compromised
+- Avoiding difficult conversations about technical debt
+- Prioritizing speed over correctness

+**Established:** 2025-11-26 (Epic 2 Retrospective)

 ### Naming Conventions